mukeshj8/LoginMVVM/README.md

 # LoginMVVM
 MVVM sample for Login screen.

-Source code cotains Two-way binding architectural pattern.
+We are following two-way binding architectural pattern.